srlinuxamericas/i2-bgp/README.md

 We see that both routes received from spine1 are not `Best Used` and we also see the local preference value of 0 assigned to these routes.

-Delete import policy from leaf1 before proceeding to the next step to return to status quo with ECMP.
+Delete import policy from both leaf1 and leaf2 before proceeding to the next step to return to status quo with ECMP.

-On leaf1:
+Copy and paste on leaf1 and leaf2:

 ```srl
 delete /network-instance default protocols bgp afi-safi ipv4-unicast import-policy